pkErbynn/js-masterclass/11-ForkifyApp_Building-a-Modern-Application/readme.md

 # Forkify
-This is a modern and advanced application that makes use of concepts like classes, modules, promises, async/await, Parcel and more.

-This project dives deep into flow-chart and project architecture
+The recipe hub modern application that basically allows users to search for recipes and display them on the UI.

 ## Features
 This allows users to;